blob42/blob42/README.md

 For consulting inquiries send an email to contact at blob42 dot xyz.

-Currently offering consulting services in Backend, Dev and AI Operations in Rust and Go.
+Currently offering consulting services in Backend, Dev and AI Operations in Rust, Go and Python.

 ## Background